 Angola, LA Louisiana State Penitentiary View

-The Louisiana State Penitentiary (known as Angola, and nicknamed the "Alcatraz of the South", "The Angola Plantation" and "The Farm"[8]) is a maximum-security prison farm in Louisiana operated by the Louisiana Department of Public Safety & Corrections.
-It is named "Angola" after the former plantation that occupied this territory.
-The plantation was named for the African country that was the origin of many slaves brought to Louisiana.[9]
-Angola is the largest maximum-security prison in the United States[10] with 6,300 prisoners and 1,800 staff, including corrections officers, janitors, maintenance, and wardens.
-Located in West Feliciana Parish, the prison is set between oxbow lakes on the east side of a bend of the Mississippi River, so it is surrounded on three sides by water.
-It lies less than two miles south of Louisiana's straight east-west border with Mississippi.
-The 18,000 acres (73 km2) of land the prison sits on was known before the American Civil War as the Angola Plantations and was owned by Isaac Franklin.
-The prison is located at the end of Louisiana Highway 66, around 22 miles (35 km) northwest of St. Francisville..
+The Louisiana State Penitentiary (known as Angola, and nicknamed the "Alcatraz of the South", "The Angola Plantation" and "The Farm") is a maximum-security prison farm in Louisiana operated by the Louisiana Department of Public Safety & Corrections.
+It is named "Angola" after the former slave plantation that occupied this territory.
+The plantation was named after the country of Angola from which many slaves originated before arriving in Louisiana.
+Angola is the largest maximum-security prison in the United States with 6,300 prisoners and 1,800 staff, including corrections officers, janitors, maintenance, and wardens.
+Due to these large numbers, it has been given the nickname "a gated community."
+Located in West Feliciana Parish, the prison is set between oxbow lakes on the east side of a bend of the Mississippi River, so it is flanked on three sides by water.
+It lies less than two miles (three kilometers) south of Louisiana's straight east-west border with Mississippi.
+The 28 square miles (18,000 acres) of land the prison sits on was known before the American Civil War as the Angola Plantations and was owned by Isaac Franklin.
+The prison is located at the end of Louisiana Highway 66, around 22 miles (35 km) northwest of St. Francisville.
+Death row for men and the state execution chamber for women and men are located at the Angola facility..

 Louisiana State Penitentiary Contact Details